CodeForPhilly/balancer-main/README.md

 1. `Postman`: Ask to get invited to the Balancer Postman team `balancer_dev`
 2. `pgAdmin`: The email and password are specified in `balancer-main/docker-compose.yml`

-The first time you use `pgAdmin` after building the Docker containers you will need to register the server:
-- The `Host name/address`, `Username` and `Password` are specified in  `balancer-main/docker-compose.yml`

 ### Running Balancer for development

 Start Docker Desktop and run `docker compose up --build`

+The first time you use `pgAdmin` after building the Docker containers you will need to register the server.
+The `Host name/address`, `Username` and `Password` are specified in  `balancer-main/docker-compose.yml`

 The email and password are set in `server/api/management/commands/createsu.py`